 These are guidelines to help you appreciate the amount of time that goes into each board:

-- A 2′ x 2′ display board at Electrum level will take approximately 80 hours to complete.
+- A 2′ x 2′ display board at Tabletop Plus level will take approximately 80 hours to complete.

-- A 2′ x 2′ display board at Gold level will take approximately 100 hours to complete.
+- A 2′ x 2′ display board at High level will take approximately 100 hours to complete.

-- A 2′ x 2′ display board at Platinum level will take approximately 120 hours to complete.
+- A 2′ x 2′ display board at Display level will take approximately 120 hours to complete.

 At the concept stage, we will make decisions regarding the details of the board, so as to finish the board within the time frame allotted.
 For example, using modular scenery kits in place of hand-built terrain to save time on lower level boards, or eschewing minor details in exchange for big picture items.

-Display boards are painted in the same standard as terrain pieces of comparable detail level (Silver, Gold, etc) Detail is a combination of the volume and the fineness of the detail.
+Display boards are painted in the same standard as terrain pieces of comparable detail level (Tabletop Plus, High, etc) Detail is a combination of the volume and the fineness of the detail.

-- Electrum Level includes all major details and some minor details.
+- Tabletop Plus Level includes all major details and some minor details.

-- Gold Level pertains to all details, although major detail will receive more attention.
+- High Level pertains to all details, although major detail will receive more attention.

-- Platinum Level means that all details, major and minor, will receive an equal amount of attention.
+- Display Level means that all details, major and minor, will receive an equal amount of attention.